 Data and software packages are stored in servers.
 Instead of directly connecting to the server, the data and software are retrieved through the internet using web-based tools and applications like browsers.
 In other words, cloud deployment models imply that the software and data sit on computers located in another location.
 Today there are public clouds and private clouds.
-Clouds are used to support the following eCommerce deployment models:
+Cloud-based eCommerce software supports the following eCommerce deployment models:

 Hybrid Deployment Model